 My translation.
 While טמא may refer to either moral or ritual impurity, the latter is in view because טהר follows יבוא במים.
 Even if one understands טמא to refer to moral impurity in this context, the meaning is the same.
 In that case, moral טמא remains on the transgressor and this fact inhibits ritual purification.
 This is simply evidence that moral purity takes precedence over ritual, not that they are conflated.

 I agree with Klawans that the prophetic critique should be historically located, but I do not find it “suspicious” that “the prophets opposed ritual only when performed in a state of moral turpitude” (Klawans, Purity, 98).
 Cf. Aaron Glaim, “‘I Will Not Accept Them’: Sacrifice and Reciprocity in the Prophetic Literature,” in Sacrifice, Cult, and Atonement in Early Judaism and Christianity: Constituents and Critique, ed.
-Henrietta L. Wiley and Christian A. Eberhart (Atlanta, GA: SBL Press, 2017), 125–49.
+Henrietta L. Wiley and Christian A. Eberhart (Atlanta: SBL Press, 2017), 125–49.

 Guyénot, Jésus, 69.